 Sensors and Image Stabilization

-First things first, let’s talk about an essential component of any camera, the sensor.
-As mentioned earlier, Nikon has two flagship sensor formats, the FX and the DX sensor.
+First, let’s talk about an essential component of any camera, the sensor.
+As mentioned, Nikon has two flagship sensor formats, the FX and the DX.
 One of the significant differences between the two is the sensor size.
-The larger this sensor size is, the better is the image resolution.
-So, here the Nikon d750 is a clear winner with a 35.9 mm by 23.9 mm FX sensor.
+The larger this sensor size is, the better the image resolution.
+So, the Nikon d750 is a clear winner with a 35.9 mm by 23.9 mm FX sensor.

 With d500’s smaller APS C sensor, the crop factor is 1.5x, which can be a plus for telephoto shooting.
 Aside from the crop factor, the DX sensor will struggle to give you a shallow depth of field, whereas the Nikon d750’s full-frame sensor is slightly easier to achieve.

 Since the FX sensor is a full-frame sensor, you’ll get high-resolution images without any crop factor.
-You will also get less noise with the Nikon d750’s full-frame FX sensor.
+The Nikon d750’s full-frame FX sensor will also make less noise.
 Apart from this, an impressive feature missing in the d750 is the electronic first curtain shutter option found in the d500.
 This reduces the vibration in the image and provides better image stabilization.

-The two sensors, the APS and the CMOS full-frame, are excellent for producing high-resolution images.
-But if we compare the two, the Nikon d750’s FX sensor is the winner here.
+The two sensors, the APS and the CMOS full-frame are excellent for producing high-resolution images.
+But if we compare the two, the Nikon d750’s FX sensor is the winner.

 While on the subject of sensors, the two cameras offer a great dynamic range, all thanks to the APS C and the CMOS sensor installed.
 The dynamic range of the d500 is 14EVs, while the Nikon d750 offers 13EVs.
 With that being said, the Nikon d750 offers a 0.8EVs more dynamic range at the base ISO level.
 There isn’t much difference between the two in theory, but it makes a sizable difference in shooting.